 While the flavor is enough to make this a popular fruit, the rich vitamin and nutrient content of the fruit includes vitamin C, vitamin B, and a number of compounds.
 The juice from soursop has been used topically, while pulverized seeds and decoctions made of leaves are also popular forms of natural remedies.
 You can also use the leaves and pulverized seeds to brew a powerful tea, which also has a number of impressive effects on the human body.

-Health Benefits of Soursop
+Health Benefits of Soursop (Graviola)

 Let’s take a closer look at some of the many health benefits of soursop.